 There are lots of mattress vendors both offline and online, including third-party vendors like Jumia.
 While that’s a good thing, it also makes it a lot more complicated to settle on the best one.

-If you are shopping at your local duka, this part is pretty simple.
-You pay up and walk out with your mattress.
+If you are shopping at your local duka, you pay up and walk out with your mattress.
 With online buying, cash on delivery is obviously the most trustworthy payment option for you.

-If you are a little tight on cash, product financing options such as Flexpay can sort you out whether you’re buying online and offline.
-Flexpay has partnered with Moko and supermarkets like Tuskys to allow you to pay for your dream mattress (among other items) in installments at 0% interest.
+If you are a little tight on cash, product financing options such as Flexpay (Lipa Polepole) can sort you out whether you’re buying online and offline.
+Flexpay has partnered with MoKo and supermarkets like Tuskys to allow you to pay for your dream mattress (among other items) in installments at 0% interest.

 Make sure you ask your online vendor questions like: how long after placing my order can I get my mattress?
 Do you offer free or paid delivery services?
 If not, will I have to pick it from somewhere?

 Nowadays, free delivery is one of the most popular selling points for online businesses and mattresses are no exception.
-At Moko, we offer free delivery within Nairobi.
-(Just putting it out there in case you were wondering.)
+At MoKo, we deliver within Nairobi and countrywide at a small fee.

 To put you at ease, any good mattress company will offer you a return policy.
 But that’s not always the case.
 We highly advise looking for a vendor that offers this.
 Lying on a mattress for 2 minutes at a shop (ama kufinya kama avocado) never gives you the true impression of how it will serve you.

-Dr. Mattress and Moko are some of the few Kenyan mattress brands that offer a trial period upon purchasing your mattress.
-Moko offers you a 45-day trial period, where if you don’t like the mattress for any reason, you can return it to get another one or get your money back.
+Dr. Mattress and MoKo Home are some of the few Kenyan mattress brands that offer a trial period upon purchasing your mattress.
+MoKo offers you a 45-day sleep trial period, where if you don’t like the mattress for any reason, you can return it to get another one or get your money back.

-“5 years warranty?
+“10 years warranty?
 What does that even mean?”
-It’s a question we often get at Moko.
-Simply put, we’ll take back your mattress if it sinks more than 0.5 inches within 5 years, starting the date of purchase.
+It’s a question we often get at MoKo.
+Simply put, we’ll take back your mattress if it sinks more than 0.5 inches within 10 years, starting the date of purchase.

 Place your Mattress Order